lilyosah/tech-knowledgebase/Rails Routing.md

 **Ex: ✏**  `link_to book.title, book_path(book)` *Creates link to books (prefix) route to link to individual book show pages* **Ex: ✏**  `link_to "Go back", books_path` *Link back to books table from show page*

-❕ You may have to specify the entire method bc
+❕ You may have to specify the entire method bc prefixes, etc. may be shared